genelkim/ulf2english/README.md

 `:continue 0`.
 I'm pretty sure this error comes from the fact that the library being loaded is for 64-bit common lisp where as the Express Edition of ACL is 32-bit.

-## TODO

-- [ ] Add a pattern-en server start-up function in ulf2english
-- [ ] Generalize the socket interface to pattern-en to be useable more generally